 What Are Glasses For Color Blindness Red-green?

-Red Green Color Blind Corrective Glasses are corrective lenses that help people with red-green color blindness see the difference between different shades of red and green.
-These glasses are made specifically for people who have difficulty distinguishing between these two colors.
+Red-Green Color Blind Corrective Glasses are lenses.
+They help people with red-green color blindness see the difference between shades of red and green.
+These glasses are for people who struggle to tell these two colors apart.
 They contain special lenses that filter out certain wavelengths of light so that they can be seen more clearly.

 How do Red Green Color Blind Glasses Work?